 The Effects of Trauma

 Every person I know with trauma in their history – and I’ve worked with many – wants to know how get control of their life back.
 In my recent survey, trauma survivors’ biggest questions are “How do I get past this?”, “How do I get back on track?”, “How do I release the trauma from my body?” and they want to know how to control the emotions, the thoughts, and the repeating behaviour patterns.
+The trauma experience is a complex one.

 The effects of trauma can be long-lasting, impacting the survivor physically, mentally, emotionally and spiritually.
 They can feel powerless to control the impulses and urges that take over their body.
 The fight, flight or freeze response that is appropriate at the time of a threat can get stuck in the ON position for years, causing a person to over- or under-react to everyday situations uncontrollably.